rowanhill/xssfinder/README.md

 ### Summary ###
 1. Annotate page objects with `@Page`.
 2. Annotate the entry point page objects with `@CrawlStartPoint`.
-3. Annotate the methods which submit forms ith `@SubmitAction`.
+3. Annotate the methods which submit forms with `@SubmitAction`.
 4. Add any custom traversers:
     1. Create a class that implements `CustomTraverser`
     2. Annotate the page object method with `@TraverseWith`
+5. Add any custom submitters:
+    1. Create a class that implements `CustomSubmitter`
+    2. Supply the class to the page object method's `@SubmitAction` annotation.
-5. Add any route lifecycle handlers:
+6. Add any route lifecycle handlers:
     1. Reference lifecycle handler class in `@CrawlStartPoint`
     2. Annotate a method on that class with `@AfterRoute`
-6. Run XSS Finder - currently easiest from a unit test
+7. Run XSS Finder - currently easiest from a unit test

 See the xssfinder-test module for an example.